RajeevBaniya/whatsapp-web-clone/README.md

 # Assignment Task - WhatsApp Web – like chat interface

-A chat interface that mimics WhatsApp Web functionality, built to display conversations from webhook data and allow users to send messages.
+A chat interface that replicates WhatsApp Web functionality, built to display conversations from webhook data and allow users to send messages.

 ## About

-This project creates a WhatsApp Web clone that processes webhook payloads and displays them in a familiar chat interface.
-Users can view conversations, send new messages, and interact with a responsive design that works on all devices.
+This project is a WhatsApp Web like chat interface that processes webhook payloads and displays them in a familiar chat interface.
+Users can view conversations, send new messages and interact with a responsive design that works on all devices.

 ## Tech Stack